 We both worked with 39 illiterate women from the country side.

-In our project, they receive a microlend of 30 € per person what they use for building up their own little business, like planting vegetables, making soap, baking typical Ethiopian food.
+In this project, they receive a microcredit of 30 € per person.
+They can build up their own little business, like planting vegetables, making soap, baking typical Ethiopian food.

 With the money they earn, they are able to support their family: their children go regularly to school, because they have a full lunchbox, they are clean and they gain self-esteem.
 Their mother is a business woman.
 Women power!

 I did some training in NVC with them.
 This was not my easiest NVC event because many of the women cannot read or write and they speak Amharic.
 I had a translator who was not familiar with NVC.

 To make them aware of any body sensations was the hardest part.